 Interim Superintendent John McDonough, Rev. Gregory G. Groover, Sr., D.Min, Margaret McKenna (former member), Mayor Martin J. Walsh, Chairman Michael O'Neill, Dr. Hardin Coleman, Vice-Chair Claudio Martinez and Michael Loconto.
-Not pictured: Meg Campbell
+Not pictured: Meg Campbell and Jeri Robinson.

 The Boston School Committee

 The Boston School Committee is the governing body of the Boston Public Schools.
 The School Committee is responsible for:

 - Defining the vision, mission and goals of the Boston Public Schools;

 - Establishing and monitoring the annual operating budget;